thefrosty/custom-login/readme.txt

 == Upgrade Notice ==

+= 2.2.0 =
+Now you can auto-install Custom Login extensions with an active license key!

 = 2.1.9 =
 Happy New Year!
 Finally fixed the logo issue with WordPress 3.8!
 If you find this plugin useful please consider donating, I've spend countless hours making it better for you.